Exchange for BSc International Business and BSc Economy and Society

 Lund University School of Economics and Management have exchange agreements with more than 100 highly-ranked partner universities in 28 countries around the world.
 All of our partner universities offer high-quality education suitable for your degree.

-If you are a non-fee-paying student, you do not need to pay any tuition fee to the host university during your exchange semester.
+If you are a non-fee-paying student, you do not need to pay any tuition fees to the host university during your exchange semester.

 If you are a student from outside the EU/EEA who is required to pay tuition fees, you will pay tuition fee to Lund University as planned.
 You will not pay any tuition fees to the host university.